 King Island sits half way between Victoria and Tasmania.
 Despite a couple of half-hearted attempts at secession, King Island is very much a part of Tasmania.

 The season differs for male and female Crayfish but both commence on the 15th of November.
 The season for females ends on the 30th April of the following year while you can continue catching the males until 31st August.
 Further details are available from the Department of Primary Industries, Parks, Water and Environment

 When is The Fromagerie open at the King Island cheese factory?

 You can taste a range of beautiful cheese daily, open between 10 am and 5pm.

 There is police station in Currie which is staffed by three friendly, full time Police Officers.

 Can I get to King Island on a ferry?

-The Searoad Mersey visits King Island weekly but it carries freight only does not carry passengers.
+King Island is served by Bass Island Lines which currently carries freight only and cannot accept passengers.
 To come to King Island you will need to fly from Tasmania or Victoria.

 Is it safe to drive on King Island?